• Skip to primary navigation

 • You can use different sweeteners, including sugar, honey, maple syrup, sugar-free granulated sweeteners, or stevia.
 You can also use brown sugar if you take care to dissolve it fully while the tea is still hot.

 • You can keep the tea covered and refrigerated for up to five days.
 Be sure to refrain from adding fruit directly to the pitcher.
-Add them to individual glasses right before serving.
+Add it to individual glasses right before serving.

-• The nutrition info assumes that no sweetener was used.
+• The nutrition info assumes no sweetener was used.

 Nutrition per Serving